Lotfi-D/Dashboard-movies/front-dashboard/README.md

 2. Open you terminal

 Enter in the ./front-dashboard folder.

 Enter the command:

-    npm run serve
+    npm run install

 ## Environment Configuration